-Stories about Vampire hunters have in many ways always interested me more than stories that centre on the Vampires themselves.
-I generally tend to prefer my Vampires to be evil, bloodthirsty, vicious monsters and so naturally something that’s about people who kill them is going to portray them that way.
-Rather than as misunderstood, sympathetic victims.
+Stories about Vampire hunters have in many ways always interested me more than stories that focus on the Vampires themselves.
+I generally tend to prefer my Vampires to be evil, bloodthirsty, vicious monsters.
+Naturally something that’s about people who kill them is going to portray them that way rather than as misunderstood victims.

 In this article I am going to run through my 10 favourite Vampire hunters.
 I will not be including Vampire hunters who are actually Vampires or monsters themselves such as Angel, Blade or Spike.
-I feel they deserve their own category and so instead I will simply be looking at human characters who kill Vampires.
+I feel they deserve their own category.
+This will only be looking at human characters who kill Vampires.

 10/ Peter Vincent (Fright Night)

 Played by the late great Roddy McDowell (in what was one of his favourite roles.)
-This character was named after the horror actors Peter Cushing and Vincent Price, though he was really more based on Peter Cushing who was best known for playing Van Helsing.
+This character was named after the horror actors Peter Cushing and Vincent Price.
+He was really more based on Peter Cushing however who was best known for playing Van Helsing.

-It was a fairly original idea at the time of someone who was only a horror actor being forced to deal with a real supernatural creature, and one that we would later see replicated in other cult films such as My Name is Bruce.
+It was a fairly original idea at the time of someone who was only a horror actor being forced to deal with a real monster, and one that we would later see replicated in other cult films such as My Name is Bruce and Galaxy Quest.

 I felt he was a more believable hero in some ways who always remained likable even in spite of his faults.
-Roddy McDowell managed to find the right balance of adding plenty of humour, yet some pathos to the character who in some ways was quite a sad lonely person longing for the days when he was relevant.
+Roddy McDowell managed to find the right balance of adding plenty of humour, yet some pathos to the character who in some ways was quite a sad lonely person longing for a time when he was relevant.

 McDowell would go on to reprise his role in one sequel to the original which saw Vincent go up against Jerry’s Vampiric sister Regina.
-Sadly the sequel was not quite as strong as the original, but it was still a fairly enjoyable horror flick overall.
-My only problem with it really was that it was essentially just the same story as the first film again, but with a Vampire going after Charley rather than his girlfriend.
+Sadly the sequel was not quite as strong, but it was still a fairly enjoyable horror flick overall.
+My only problem was that it really just the same story as the first film, but with a Vampire going after Charley rather than his girlfriend.

 The character of Vincent would return in a 2011 remake where he was played by former Doctor Who David Tennant.
 This version of Peter was actually shown to know about Vampires and had an extensive knowledge of them.
-He still didn’t hunt them however as he was a miserable coward, though by the end of the film much like the original he faces his fear and helps Charlie slay Jerry.
-Its quite a nice twist to have a character know about Vampires and be interested in studying them, yet not actively hunt them, and David Tennant puts in a good performance.
-Still the definitive Peter Vincent will always be Roddy McDowell to me.
+He still didn’t hunt them however as he was a miserable coward.
+By the end of the film however much like the original he faces his fear and helps Charlie slay Jerry.
+It was quite a nice twist to have a character know about Vampires and be interested in studying them, yet not actively hunt them.
+David Tennant put in a good performance, but the definitive Peter Vincent will always be Roddy McDowell to me.

 9/ Gordon Walker (Supernatural)